Wang-Jia-yu-cloud/data-analytics-portfolio/ecommerce-sales-analysis/README.md

 ##  Business Questions

-- How has revenue trended over time, and when did peak sales occur?
+1. What are the key drivers of revenue growth over time?
-- Which warehouse regions and product categories drive the most revenue?
+2. Which warehouse regions and product categories contribute the most revenue?
-- Where do customers drop off in the purchase funnel?
+3. Where do customers drop off in the purchase funnel?
-- Which products are high-traffic but low-conversion, and which are hidden gems?
+4. Which products receive high traffic but convert poorly?

 ---